-Our AFP SPEAR T-cell
+Our AFP SPEAR T-cell Therapy

-An IND for a clinical trial of our AFP SPEAR T-cell in hepatocellular cancer was opened in 2016 and we anticipate enrollment will start in the first half of 2017.
-Enrollment is dependent on our supply of vector to manufacture our AFP SPEAR T-cell.
+An IND for a clinical trial of our AFP SPEAR T-cell in hepatocellular cancer was opened in 2016 and the first site was initiated in May 2017.
+The Phase 1 clinical trial will include a dose escalation and expansion of a tolerable dose to explore initial evidence of anti-tumor activity.

-Our MAGE-A4 SPEAR T-cell
+Our MAGE-A4 SPEAR T-cell Therapy